noodldocs/noodldocs.github.io/2.4/nodes/data/cloud-data/filter-records/README.md

 <##head##>
 # Filter Record
-This node is used to filter an array that is assumed to contain Records of a given class based on custom filter conditions.
+This node is used to filter an <span class="ndl-data">array</span> that is assumed to contain Records of a given class based on custom filter conditions.

 ![](./filter-records-node.png ':class=img-size-l')